Guide to Venice Beach, Los Angeles

 Great White | 1604 Pacific Ave

-This breezy café with indoor and outdoor dining delivers a lovely Californian coastal menu and fab coffee, though it has a distinctly Aussie vibe which means it just as could easily be on Bondi Beach.
-Breakfast and lunch is when Great White is at its best, though it opens into the evening offering relaxed dinner service.
-A clear neighbourhood favourite, expect to line up for a table, but it’s certainly worth the wait.
+This breezy café with indoor and outdoor dining delivers a lovely Californian coastal menu offering all your breakfast favourites served with a little panache (vegan friendly dishes too) with fabulous coffee, though it has a distinctly Aussie vibe which means it just as could easily be on Bondi Beach.
+Breakfast and lunch are when Great White is at its best, though it opens into the evening offering relaxed dinner service.
+A clear neighbourhood favourite, it’s usually busy but maintains a chilled vibe.
 Great White

 Fig Tree | 431 Ocean Front Walk